OrthoDex/ds-assign/README.md

 Requires: **Python 3** (even if it's installed, check that it's your working version `python --version`)

 ## Background
-This is a data 100 fork of jassign (<https://github.com/okpy/jassign>).
+This is a data 100 fork of dsassign (<https://github.com/DS-100/ds-assign>).
 Big change so far:
 Set student response cell types from "markdown" to "raw."
 Seems to fix a lot of latex problems.